fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 Fano CLI offers commands to simplify setting up Fano web application with various web server through following commands,

-- `--deploy-cgi`, setup Fano web application as CGI with a web server.
+- `--deploy-cgi`, setup Fano CGI web application with a web server.
-- `--deploy-fcgi`, setup Fano web application as FastCGI with a web server.
+- `--deploy-fcgi`, setup Fano FastCGI web application with a web server as reverse proxy.
-- `--deploy-fcgid`, setup Fano web application as FastCGI with a Apache web server and mod_fcgid.
+- `--deploy-fcgid`, setup Fano FastCGI web application with a Apache web server and mod_fcgid.
-- `--deploy-scgi` , setup Fano web application as SCGI with a web server.
+- `--deploy-scgi` , setup Fano SCGI web application with a web server as reverse proxy.
-- `--deploy-lb-scgi` , setup Fano web application as SCGI with a web server and load balancer.
+- `--deploy-lb-scgi` , setup Fano SCGI web application with a web server  as reverse proxy and load balancer.
-- `--deploy-lb-fcgi` , setup Fano web application as FastCGI with a web server and load balancer.
+- `--deploy-lb-fcgi` , setup Fano FastCGI web application with a web server  as reverse proxy and load balancer.
+- `--deploy-uwsgi` , setup Fano uwsgi web application with a web server as reverse proxy.
+- `--deploy-lb-uwsgi` , setup Fano uwsgi web application with a web server as reverse proxy and load balancer.
+- `--deploy-http` , setup Fano http web application with a web server as reverse proxy.
+- `--deploy-lb-http` , setup Fano http web application with a web server as reverse proxy and load balancer.

 All commands above requires root privilege, so you need to run it with `sudo`.